 The airburst did, however, release enough energy to flatten an area of forest 2,150 square kilometres around the hypocentre, with trees flattened radially outwards.
 Modern estimates suggest the energy released was equivalent to around 4 mega tonnes of TNT (ten times higher than Chelyabinsk).

-1908 TUNGUSKA EVENT
+1908 TUNGUSKA EVENT:

 (credit: Leonid Kulik)

 The nature of the incoming Tunguska object remains a mystery and there is much ongoing scientific debate, mostly due to the shortage and uncertainty of information and data.
 Suggestions for the perpetrator include asteroid (rubble pile or otherwise), comet (icy body, extinct core or otherwise), space snow, antimatter, mini black hole and, of course, alien spacecraft.
-The perpetrator’s size is suggested to have been anywhere between 60 to 190 metres, depending on composition and structure.
+The perpetrator’s size is suggested to have been anywhere between 60 to 190 metres, depending on the inferred composition and structure.

 Whatever caused it, there are reports that the volume of dust or water vapour turning to ice that was ejected into the atmosphere, reflected so much sunlight that people in London could read by the noctilucent clouds at night.

 Seventy years after the event, scientists recovered minerals from peat bogs at the hypocentre.
 In 2013, these minerals were identified as being iron-bearing micrometeorites.
 You can read about that in these papers here and here).

 One enduring conclusion since 1977 is that the object was a piece of comet 2P/Encke.
 This 2008 article provided a retrospective on the different theories as the debate continued on 100 years after the event.